 The "Configured Objects" window will display a list of all objects that are added onto the topology.
-For details on different objects, refer to
+For details on different objects, refer to section 11.1

 NOTE: You will not see any objects in this window if none have been added to the lab yet.